 The Unique Combat Style of General Hieu.

-Since I have no military background, and have never undergone military training, I have no idea what a combat consists of, how could I possibly describe the unique combat style of General Hieu ?!
-That was why I was startled when all of a sudden I started to type the title of this article.
+Since I have no military background and have never undergone military training, I have no idea what combat consists of, how could I possibly describe the unique combat style of General Hieu ?!
+That was why I was startled when all of a sudden, I started to type the title of this article.

-After I finished typing the first paragraph, approximately one page long, in which I was able to attribute the unique style of General Hieu to his general staff background, I was so elated, and turned off my computer, assuming my task was done.
-But to my amazement, the next morning, I continued to type: unique due to 3 factors: intelligence, recon units and tandem infantry-armor formula, without any pre-meditation, and without having a clue to how I was going to develop these three headings!
+After I finished typing the first paragraph, approximately one page long, in which I was able to attribute the unique style of General Hieu to his general staff background, I was so happy, and turned off my computer, assuming my task was done.
+But to my amazement, the next morning, I continued to type: unique due to 3 factors: intelligence, recon units, and tandem infantry-armor formula, without any premeditation, and without having a clue to how I was going to develop these three headings!

 The Battle of Snoul.

 When I tackled this article, I was in the dark in terms of the starting and the ending dates of this operation, and thus was unable to select which operational order documents to rely on in the reconstruction of this operation.
 It was the discovery of the three letters which my brother had sent to his wife from the front-line that allowed me to pinpoint the starting date and the ending date of this Snoul operation.
 The result was a report, with all the details of Snoul operation under the own eyes of the Commanding General, who had designed and commanded this battle.